Apple-of-Eden9/Windows-11-Boss-Install/README.md

 <br>📜 Press enter and let the script run.
 <br>💻 After restarting your computer, access the Start Menu and right click to remove any remaining unnecessary programs.
 Restart the computer again.
 <br>📜 Open Powershell as an Administrator and enter the command: Set-ExecutionPolicy Restricted.
 Press 'a' and then press enter to confirm.
 <br>📜 Install the drivers by running the installation programs from the drivers folder on the pen drive.
-For example, you can run the command .\install_amd_drivers.exe to install AMD drivers."
+For example, you can run the command .\install_amd_drivers.exe to install AMD drivers.

+# ⚡ Credits: By Elliot The Boss Siddons